StarLegacy/StarLegacy.Wiki/Machines/Auto_Crafters.md

 - Put `[autocrafter]` on the first line of the sign
 - The input container is the container on the left side of the multiblock, atop the glass block.
-- Output is the dropper on the other side on top of the crafting table.
+- The output container is the container on the right side of the multiblock, atop the crafting table.
 - Using items form the recipe in the middle dropper as if it were a crafting table.

 ## Multiblock